ShmuelRob/Atm/README.md

 The account microservice manages all the accounts and their balances. this microservice is standalone.
 The account microservice is injected to the transactions microservice via dependency Injection and depends on him.

+Routes:
+in the account microservice you have these:
+- GET api/account/{id} - return the balance of an account
+- POST api/account - allow to make new account, return his id
+- PUT api/account/{id} - allow to update the balance of an account

+int the transaction microservice you have these:
+- PUT api/transaction/deposit/{id} - make a deposit to the ATM, updating the account balance
+- PUT api/transaction/withdraw/{id} - make a withdraw from the ATM, updating the account balnce

 to run this project locally, you need:
 - .NET version 6